owlbarn/tutorial/book/zoo/README.md

 JavaScript runs the slowest, but this time the `base-lib` slightly outperforms `owl-lib`.

+We further compare the performance of DNN, which requires large amount of computation.
+We compare SqueezeNet and a VGG-like convolution network.
+They have different sizes of weight and networks structure complexities.

     Time (ms) VGG                     SqueezeNet
 ------------- ----------------------- --------------------------
    owl-native 7.96 ($\pm$ 0.93)       196.26($\pm$ 1.12)